Convocation

 Thistle

 Thistle adapts and blossoms in any environment.
-Westminster College students will be challenged, learning adaptability and flexibility—growing and going wherever the future takes them.
+Westminster University students will be challenged, learning adaptability and flexibility—growing and going wherever the future takes them.